KitLavis/ArchaeoSardinia/README.md

 - The project itself is heavily based on the Code Institute's [Django Blog walkthrough project](https://github.com/Code-Institute-Solutions/Django3blog), especially the JavaScript for comment functionality.
 - The JavaScript to add the active class to the navbar links is by user Prosper Atu on [Stack Overflow](https://stackoverflow.com/questions/72050328/add-active-class-to-navbar-element-when-clicked).
-- Layout of the home page was inspired by Kristyna Wach's [Fantastic News](https://github.com/Cushione/fantastic-news/tree/main)
+- Layout of the home page and the test script were inspired by Kristyna Wach's [Fantastic News](https://github.com/Cushione/fantastic-news/tree/main)

 ### Media and Site Content